junqing-zhang/junqing-zhang.github.io/_pages/professional-activities.md

 * Review Editor of  IoT and Sensor Networks Section, Frontiers in Communications and Networks (May 2020 to present)

 # Guest Editor
+* Special Section on Antennas and Array Processing for Physical Layer Wireless Security, IEEE Open Journal of Antennas and Propagation
 * Special Issue on "Security Threats to Artificial Intelligence-Driven Wireless Communication Systems" on Security and Communications Networks, [link](https://www.hindawi.com/journals/scn/si/489130/cfp/){:target="_blank"}